Chapter 2; When your mother is a witch (and other embarrassments)

 Feeling different can be complicated.
 I don’t think anyone really wants to feel ordinary.
 At the same time, feeling very different from the norm can be alienating and embarrassing.
 When I was a child, I moved twice—once when I was 10 and once when I was 14.
 Both times I felt incredibly different from my new classmates … and not in a good way.
 Mind you, both times I survived, thanks to the small posse of friends I made (and by the way, having two friends, like Meylyne, is plenty).

 The move at 14 was the biggest, when I moved from England to America.
-Although I generally looked the same as the others (a lot of the kids were white like I was) and spoke the same language, nothing else felt the same—it was a different culture, different values, different clothes … and an even more different accent.
+Although I generally looked the same as the others and spoke the same language, nothing else felt the same—it was a different culture, different values, different clothes … and an even more different accent.
 In those first few months I made a thousand cringe-worthy mistakes.
 I used words that meant one thing in England and something entirely different (and often totally unacceptable) in America.
 I wore the wrong clothes.
 I spent countless class periods crying in the bathroom after being punished for being too direct.
 It was a bewildering and painful experience for sure.

 But guess what?
 I have since learned that I was not alone in feeling different.
 Most of the other kids were self-conscious too!
 So what if I was from a different country?
 There were plenty of kids that had grown up in America and still felt like the odd ones out.
 People hide their insecurities really well.
 Like this one girl in my neighborhood—she was cool and popular, and everyone wanted to hang out with her.
 Her parents didn’t let her shave her legs but that didn’t even bother her.
 In our neighborhood, that definitely made her different!
 How I envied her self-confidence.
 As much as I despised my differentness, I loathed my need to fit in just as much.
 Back then I thought, “well, she has every reason to feel self-confident.
 She’s not an immigrant.”